-- 1. HUMN 5025 Foundations and Theories in Interdisciplinary Humanities (3 credits, offered every fall).
-Introduces student to interdisciplinary scholarship and practice in the disciplines that comprise the humanities and beyond.
+- 1. HUMN 5025 Foundations and Theories in Interdisciplinary Humanities (offered every fall): Introduces students to interdisciplinary scholarship and practice in the disciplines that comprise the humanities and beyond.
 The focus of the course is introducing students to critical theory and the scholarly conversations pertaining the social, political, economic, cultural and ethical dimensions of modernity.
 This course must be taken in the first fall semester as an MH student in the program. - 2.
-HUMN 5013 Methods and Practices of Graduate Interdisciplinary Humanities (3 credits): Introduces students to a wide array of scholarly methodologies in the humanities and social sciences.
+HUMN 5013 Methods and Practices of Graduate Interdisciplinary Humanities (offered every spring): Introduces students to a wide array of scholarly methodologies in the humanities and social sciences.
 Students will learn the key practices and processes for developing themselves into young scholars conversant in a range of disciplinary and interdisciplinary methods and practices.
 This course must be taken in the first spring semester and an MSS or MH student in the program. - 3.
-HUMN 5924 Directed Research and Readings in Interdisciplinary Humanities (3 credits, offered every spring): Must be taken in preparation for the thesis or project.
+HUMN 5924 Directed Research and Readings in Interdisciplinary Humanities (offered once per year): Must be taken in preparation for the thesis or project.
 Course provides background reading, theory, and research approaches to assist students in developing a thesis, project, or individualized theme for the oral exam based on their interdisciplinary focus.